0xbythesecond/Virtual-Networking-Deploying-Virtual-Machines/README.md

 <br />
 Navigate to the Azure portal and go to the Virtual machines blade.<br />

+  >**Note**: The following will be the same as the previous Virtual Machine except for the Management Server, so no pictured image.

 - Click `+ Create` and select `+ Azure virtual machine` from the dropdown list.<br />
 - On the Basics tab of the "Create a virtual machine" blade, provide the following settings:<br />
 - Subscription: Select the Azure subscription for this lab.<br />